douglaseel/vp8-frame-inspector/sample/server/README.md

 - we are creating `N` workers, where `N` is the number of cpu cores that the instance has;
 - we are using one router per meeting, without no optimizations (so it's a very limited meeting);
 - we are only creating and closing the producers/consumers, without no logic for pause/resume;
-- the produce and consume actions should ALWAYS start by the client side, so basically
+- the produce and consume actions ALWAYS start by the client side, so basically
   - a peer create a producer;
   - the other peers in the same room will be notified about it;
   - each peer can decide if will consume that stream or not;